 a community of inquiry

-The BLM uprisings we have seen across the world this year have been amplifying the desperate need to tackle the systemic racism that is so deeply embedded in our societies.
-But it’s certainly not new – racial oppression has provided pillars on which patriarchal capitalism has been able to flourish for centuries, repeating and reinforcing ever deeper layers of structural oppression.
+The BLM uprisings and the COVID19 pandemic that we have been collectively experiencing across the world throughout 2020 and 2021 have underlined the desperate need to tackle the systemic racism that is so deeply embedded in our societies.
+It’s certainly not new – racial oppression has provided pillars on which patriarchal capitalism has been able to flourish for centuries, repeating and reinforcing ever deeper layers of structural oppression.

-Creating safety for BIPoC to explore these issues can be difficult when, in those spaces, they are again marginalised as BIPoC.
-This can recreate and compound the traumas and harms experienced due to structural and systemic racism.
+It can be particularly difficult for BIPoC to explore and unpick these issues in spaces where, again, they are marginalised as BIPoC, as it can recreate and compound the traumas and harms experienced due to structural and systemic racism.

 What will happen?